In the past, investing might have been only for rich people. Today, this is a myth!

 No part of this publication may be reproduced, stored in a retrieval system, or transmitted, on any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior written permission of HIFC.

+HSBC Wealth Compass™ is an online service offered by HIFC which allows clients to discover their investor profile, receive a personalized investment recommendation and apply to start investing in mutual funds.
 HSBC Wealth Compass™ is a trade-mark of HSBC Group Management Services Limited used under license by HIFC.